Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 ### Call "Build Asset Bundle" command from the context window

 Once you know that all your prefabs have the correct asset bundle name:
-- Right click on one of the prefabs to get the context menu.
+- Right click on one of the prefabs we want to include - NOT the RedCube!
 - Select "Build AssetBundles."
 (If you are on a Mac, select the iOS AssetBundles command.)
-- Wait a bit - a window should pop up
+- Wait a bit - a window should pop up at least briefly as the bundle is built.
+- Open up the AssetBundles folder and click on the exampleassetbundle [manifest file](CreatingAssetBundles.md#asset-bundle-structure): it should now only show two prefabs, Blue Sphere and Capsule.

 .
 ![CreateAssetBundle_BuildAssetBundle](images/CreateAssetBundle_BuildAssetBundle.png)